lineality/Online_Voting_Using_One_Time_Pads/README.md

 - software needs
 - level of security

+## Open Systems
 - FOSS
 - MIT or other licensing for parts of system
+- the topic of 'security by obscurity'
+- organizing testing of system

 #### Pre-Election Setup